oracle-livelabs/developer/ai-optimizer/RAG/RAG.md

 ### Prerequisites (Optional)

 *List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
+Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
 Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle Cloud account
 * All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*
+*Below, is the "fold"--where items are collapsed by default.*

 ## Task 1: Concise Task Description